schmaustech/assisted-installer-pxe-blog/README.md

 }
 ~~~

 Along with the DHCP configuration I have the following files present in my tftboot location.
-What happens in my DHCP chaining example is that a PXE client will boot request and DHCP will see its a PXE client and serve it pxelinux.0 which points to a default config under the pxelinux.cfg directory.
+What happens in my DHCP chaining example is that a PXE client will send out a boot request and DHCP will see its a PXE client and serve it pxelinux.0 which points to a default config under the pxelinux.cfg directory.
 The default config is just a pointer to an iPXE kernel which will then be called and request DHCP again which now is seen as an iPXE client and will execute the iPXE script to start the boot process.

 ~~~bash
 $ pwd